openshift/enhancements/enhancements/oc/day2-add-nodes.md

 for the installation, with a number of exceptions that will be detailed in the subsequent paragraphs.

 #### Proposed architecture
-Every node booted with the generated ISO will will be independent for adding itself to the cluster - without any need to specify a single rendezvous IP, as it happens for the installation scenario.
+Every node booted with the generated ISO will be independent for adding itself to the cluster - without any need to specify a single rendezvous IP, as it happens for the installation scenario.
 In this way if a node is failing for some reason (for example, the pre-flight validations block the process), the other nodes may continue the joining process undisturbed.
 The following hilights better the proposed architecture: